Feasts of YHVH, Holy Days vs. HolidaysKatie . Torah Talk . Torah/Bible

-Yom Kippur (Day of Atonement) NOTE: This is not a feast day, but a somber day unto YHVH.
+Yom Kippur (Day of Atonement) NOTE: This is not a feast day, but a somber day unto Yehovah.

 Sukkot (Feast of Booths)

 These seven set apart times are clear in scripture.
-There is no debate among Torah Observant Christians that we should acknowledge these days unto YHVH.
+There is no debate among Torah Observant Believers that we should acknowledge these days unto Yehovah.

 But what about other days in the year?
 Can we celebrate other days, should we celebrate other days?